 - Microsoft Word and PowerPoint are extremely helpful.
 If using a different word processing program, the documents should be saved or exported as a pdf in order to submit it on Canvas.

 Evaluation and Feedback

 Asking students to demonstrate their understanding of the subject matter is an integral part of the learning process.
-Weekly vocabulary and grammar quizzes will be assigned.
-Comprehension of literature will be assessed through live class and online discussion and through written responses such as journal entries, multi-paragraph essays, graphic organizers, and exams.
+Periodic vocabulary and grammar quizzes will be assigned.
+Comprehension of literature will be assessed formally and informally through live class and online discussion and through written responses such as journal entries, multi-paragraph essays, graphic organizers, and exams.
 Students will also be asked to demonstrate mastery and application of course material by completing special, creative projects and oral presentations.

 Communication is an essential component of any educational endeavor.
 With that in mind, I encourage all of my students to contact me whenever they need assistance with an assignment, and I make it a priority to promptly respond to student inquiries.
 I also send a weekly “wrap-up” email outlining the learning objectives accomplished in class as well as reminders about upcoming assignments.